 - Assimilation of nutrients: Fermentation of idli batter makes the minerals found in rice & lentils available that are otherwise unavailable.
 (Phytic acid found in lentils usually binds iron & zinc in it and is broken down during fermentation resulting in the release of these micro-nutrients.)
 Hence we can enjoy the benefits of rice & lentils to the fullest.
 Besides these nutrients, B Vitamins & Vitamin K are also made available as the by-products of fermentation process.

-- Immunity: Since idli is prepared with fermented batter, each idli contains millions of good bacteria.
+- Immunity: Since we prepare idli with fermented batter, each idli contains millions of good bacteria.
 Doctors here advise patients, who are on antibiotics, to take idli as it helps to replenish with good bacteria that are killed along with disease causing bacteria.
-Apparently probiotic idli is beneficial mainly to kids, or sick to improve their immunity.
+So, this probiotic idli is beneficial mainly to kids, or sick to improve their immunity.

 - Healthy gut: Probiotic idli protects us from disease causing microbes to grow in our intestines and thus making our immune system strong.
 So clearly healthy gut means strong immune system which in turn promotes our overall well being.

-- Weight loss: Idli with sambar can be ideally taken for a significant weight loss as this meal contains less carbs & fat but loaded with protein, vitamins & minerals.
+- Weight loss: Idli with sambar is beneficial for a significant weight loss as this meal contains less carbs & fat but loaded with protein, vitamins & minerals.
 The nutritionist in our gym used to recommend us to take 2 idli with a cupful of sambar regularly for breakfast and to our surprise we all find this diet very effective in weight management.

-- Easily digestible: Fermented idli batter is predigested (broken down into simple compounds) by good bacteria present in it; thus steamed idli turned out to be even more light to digest.
-So we can serve idli to infants, old, or even to sick without hesitation.
+- Easily digestible: Fermented batter is predigested (broken down into simple compounds) by good bacteria present in it.
+Thus steamed idli turned out to be even more light to digest.
+So we can serve idli to anyone including infants, old, or even to sick without hesitation.

-Idli is prepared by steaming idli batter after pouring into an idli plate similar to a muffin tray.
-I’d also heard people baking the same batter in a muffin tray.
-But whatever method we follow we have to keep in mind that cooking fermented batter at high temperature will lead to loss of vital microbes in it.
+Generally, we prepare idli by steaming idli batter poured into an idli plate similar to a muffin tray.
+Some prefer to bake the same batter in a muffin tray.
+But I feel that cooking fermented batter at a high temperature would lead to loss of vital microbes in it.

 - Grease idli plate with sesame oil.

-- Pour idli batter into the dents and steam for 8-10 min.
+- Pour the batter into the dents and steam for 8-10 min.

 - Take idli plate out of the steamer and let it stand for 2 min.